asbel007/ElementsofMachine/README.md

 License
 -------

-Copyright 2017 The Android Open Source Project, Inc.
+Copyright 2017 The Jhonar Open Source Project, Inc.

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for